-Dr. George C. Maxon was born on the 17th of February, 1833 in Marietta, Washington County in Ohio.
+Dr. George C. Maxon was born in Marietta, Ohio on the 17th of February, 1833.
 Dr. Maxon attended Marietta College in Marietta, Ohio between 1851-1852.
 Further education information is unknown at this time.
 Dr. Maxon joined the College of Physicians and Surgeons on the 13th of February 1877.

 Dr. Maxon enlisted in the American Civil War on the 19th of December, 1861 in Rolla, Missouri.
 He joined “E” Company of the 35th Illinois Infantry.
 His occupation on his enlistment documents recorded that he was a teacher.
 Further it stated he was 6′ tall with dark hair and grey eyes.
 He rose to the rank of Second Lieutenant before he resigned on the 11th of July, 1862.

 Prior to 1869, Dr. Maxon had moved to Leamington in Essex County.
 He was married to Mary, who was born on the 4th of December, 1844, in Shiloh, Ohio.
 His son George M. Maxon, was born on the 20th of September, 1869 in Leamington.
 Dr. Maxon registered with the College of Physicians and Surgeons on the 13th of February, 1877.

 Dr. Maxon routinely made the short trip from Leamington to Wheatley and Romney Twp in Chatham-Kent to see his patients.
 His name appears on birth and death records in Chatham-Kent in the 1880’s.

 According to the 1901 census, Dr. Maxon was retired from the practice of medicine and he and his wife Mary were living with their son George and George’s wife Maud, in Leamington.